rsonka/PADx-Skill-Scraper/README.md

 Example use: (remember "myString" from above?):

->\>\> checkForAvailableSkillups(dToE, alwaysInCoin, myString)
+'''\>\> checkForAvailableSkillups(dToE, alwaysInCoin, myString)

-CardNum CardName DungeonsAvailable 1330 Krishna Fire Insect Dragon
+CardNum CardName DungeonsAvailable 1330 Krishna Fire Insect Dragon'''

 [This was run 10/3/2017.
 Your results will vary with what dungeons are currently available!]